How to Recognize if You’re Being Overworked

 From one end of the spectrum to the other, many employees have noted that unreal expectations from bosses and managers have caused them to stay late and way beyond their working hours for the day.

-This, again, leads to stress and fear of losing wages or even their job, which in turn can often lead to developing physical symptoms, such as:
+This, again, leads to stress and fear of losing wages or even their job, which in turn can play a role in developing physical symptoms, such as:

 • Stress headaches,